mlyg/unified-focal-loss/README.md

 3. Combo loss has two parameters, alpha and beta:
 a) alpha: variable that controls weighting of dice and cross-entropy loss
 b) beta: a variable controlling the relative contirbution of false positive and false negative predictions on the modified Focal loss.
 Beta > 0.5 penalises false negatives more than false positives.
-The default is for equal focus ('None').
 The default is for alpha = beta = 0.5